 a heavily amplified, basic form of rock which relies on the constant repetition of standard guitar riffs.
 Aficionados can be distinguished by their long hair, denim and ‘idiot’ dancing (again, the name says it all).
 Heavy metal has fans amongst the student population, but it also has a large working class following.
 It seems to represent a curious blend of hippy aesthetics and football terrace machismo.
 (Hebdige 1979: 155)

-Other quotes from cultural studies luminaries reinforce this vision of metal as ‘neanderthal’, ‘reactionary’, and ‘fatalistic complaint music’.
+Other quotes from the movement’s luminaries reinforce this vision of metal as ‘neanderthal’, ‘reactionary’, and ‘fatalistic complaint music’.
 In the 1980s, MacRobbie theorized a version of cultural studies that subordinates aesthetic concerns to analysis of ‘politically relevant’ commitments.
 This foregrounded punk’s overt political statements and left little space for other forms of politics or for the task of building a theoretical language to explore more aesthetically nuanced musical expression.

-Despite the rapid rise of Metal Studies over the last decade, the legacy of Cultural Studies’ dismissals persists.
-It feeds a condition in which the assumed relevance of punk to mainstream scholarly interests leaves metal, outside Metal Studies itself, eclipsed and marginal.
+Despite the rapid rise of Metal Studies over the last decade, the legacy of these dismissals persists.
+It feeds a condition in which the assumed relevance of punk to mainstream scholarly interests leaves metal (beyond Metal Studies itself) eclipsed and marginal.
 Books on themes equally relevant to punk and metal, such as the leading study of fanzines, Ripped, Torn, & Cut, still imply metal to be a blunt tool with little to bring to the socio-political table.
 This scholarship perpetuates stark divides between punk and metal scenes that existed in music in the ‘80s but have been almost entirely dissolved today, when DIY scenes for punk and metal overlap and interlock to produce bands like Ragana, Wolves in the Throne Room, and many others that will feature in this article.
 Articles that do address metal’s ecological engagements, such as Ian Collinson’s ‘This is the Funeral of the Earth: the Dead-End Environmental Discourses of Australian Ecometal’ (2019), retain this tendency to treat bands in terms of their failure to align with dominant discourses.
 They therefore miss the nuances in metal’s aesthetic modes.

-This goes hand in hand with scholarly focus on metal’s conceptions of power.
+As noted in the introduction, this goes hand in hand with scholarly focus on metal’s conceptions of power.
 In How Music Empowers, Steven Gamble establishes the aesthetic modes by which the imagined personae of several metal songs afford empowerment to a listener.
 The vision these songs conjure is intensely humanist.
 Gamble envisages metal songs’ protagonists as individualized, stable, and sovereign bodies.
 These are the humanist visions that underpin modern citizenship, property rights, and legal frameworks, but that posthumanist theory critiques as “Enlightenment figures of coherent and masterful subjectivity” (Haraway 2004: 48) which are incompatible with either a just society or a healthy planet.

 In one metal genre, at least, nature has not gone unnoticed, and exploring how current scholarship on black metal imagines its spaces and species can help lay the ground for taking these arguments further.
 In a Black Metal special edition of the critical journal Glossator: Practice and Theory of the Commentary, Steven Shakespeare approached the idea that vocalists, emulating animal and environmental sound, aspire to access nonhuman states directly.
 He used Adorno’s aesthetics of negation to link this to Frankfurt School critiques:

-One might compare [black metal] to the role of modern music envisaged by Adorno: to register and reflect the reverberating shocks created by the machinery of the rational, technological society, and expose us, not to their resolution, but to their unadorned negation: ‘If music is to escape from the nullity that threatens it, the very loss of the raison d’etre I spoke about, then it can only hope to do so if it accomplishes what Schoenberg accomplished in the Survivor from Warsaw – if it confronts the utter negativity, the most extreme, by which the entire complexion of reality is made manifest’.
+One might compare [black metal] to the role of modern music envisaged by Adorno: to register and reflect the reverberating shocks created by the machinery of the rational, technological society, and expose us, not to their resolution, but to their unadorned negation: ‘If music is to escape from the nullity that threatens it, the very loss of the raison d’etre I spoke about, then it can only hope to do so if it accomplishes what Schoenberg accomplished in the Survivor from Warsaw – if it confronts the utter negativity, the most extreme, by which the entire complexion of reality is made manifest’ (Shakespeare: 2012, 13).

 As animals we gather